Accused of Burglary in Harris County, TX?

 The Capitaine Law Firm has a record of successfully defending persons who were accused of burglary in Houston and the surrounding jurisdictions.
 Regardless of whether or not you’re leaning towards a guilty plea or intend to proclaim your innocence and fight the charge in court, we’re among the best experience law firms in Houston to help you with your case.

 If you need to consult with a defense lawyer in Houston about fighting a burglary charge, call Christian Capitaine today at 832-618-7831.

 Burglary as defined by Texas Law is entering a habitation, a building, an area of a building that’s closed to the public, remaining concealed in this area or hiding yourself in a building, with the intention of committing a theft, assault, or another felony offense.

 Penalties for Persons Convicted of Burglary

-In most instances, burglary cases are classified as a State Jail Felony offense, however, in other cases when a burglary happens in a person’s home, 2nd Degree felony charges will be pursued.
+In most instances, burglaries are classified as a State Jail Felony offense, however, in other cases when a burglary happens in a person’s home, 2nd Degree felony charges will apply.

 STATE JAIL FELONY

 If a person is found guilty of Burglary, they will be charged with a State Jail Felony which carries a potential prison sentence of 180 days to 2 years in a correctional facility in addition to fines of up to 10,000.00.